 Nowadays, access management systems have become…

-… a powerful tool to secure enterprise assets.
+… a powerful tool to secure organization assets.

-These tools also help in safeguarding the digital identity associated with the enterprise.
+These tools also help in safeguarding the digital identity associated with the organization.

 Lots of people and business professionals use Identity and Access Management (IAM) and Privileged Access Management (PAM) interchangeably.